Middle East latest: Israeli strikes continue in Gaza and neighbors close their borders with Syria

 Palestinian officials say at least 29 people were killed, including four medical staff, when Israeli strikes pummeled the area around one of the last remaining hospitals in northern Gaza.

-The situation in and around the Kamal Adwan hospital is “catastrophic,” according to Dr. Hussam Abu Safia, the director of the hospital.

 Elsewhere in the region, Lebanon said it is closing all its land border crossings with Syria except for a main one that links Beirut with the Syrian capital, Damascus.
-Friday's decision came hours after an Israeli airstrike damaged a border crossing in northern Lebanon just days after it was reopened.
 Jordan also closed a border crossing with Syria because of the security situation on the Syrian side.

 Syrian insurgents have entered the central towns of Rastan and Talbiseh, just north of the central city of Homs, bringing them closer to Syria's third largest city.
 A day earlier, jihadi-led opposition fighters captured the central city of Hama, Syria's fourth largest.